-- 1. Qualify as a "Family" as defined in Appendix I of this ACOP. - 2.
-Are in full compliance with the resident obligations and responsibilities as described in the dwelling lease. - 3.
-Whose family members of all ages, each have Social Security numbers or have certifications on file indicating they have no Social Security number. - 4.
-Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent. - 5.
-Who are in compliance with PHCD's eight (8) hour per month community service requirements. - Family's annual income does not exceed HUD's low-income limit for the family size or considered over-income according to parameters established by PHCD (see Section C(5) below).
+- 1. Qualify as a "Family" as defined in Appendix I of this ACOP. - a) Are in full compliance with the resident obligations and responsibilities as described in the dwelling lease. - b) Whose family members of all ages, each have Social Security numbers or have certifications on file indicating they have no Social Security number. - c) Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent. - d) Who are in compliance with PHCD's eight (8) hour per month community service requirements. - e) Family's annual income does not exceed HUD's low-income limit for the family size or considered over-income according to parameters established by PHCD (see Section K below).